 It’s impossible to ignore the sheer size of the opportunity presented by online stores for modern businesses.

 As interest grows and technology improves, the barrier to entry for starting an eCommerce business is almost non-existent.
 Just about anyone can put together a product page, organize a dropshipping agreement on Alibaba, and try their hand at online retail.

 So, how do you get your products in front of potential buyers at the most opportune moment in their purchasing decision process?
 What are you doing differently to your growing list of competitors?

 Most new eCommerce businesses see the first stage of growth achieved through a handful of promotional tactics.
 For some it’s social media, for others it’s search engine marketing, and for others, it’s paid advertising.
-But as your business matures and these tactics plateau, you need to think outside of the box to continue your growth trajectory.
+But as your business matures and these tactics plateau, you need to think outside of the box and avoid common marketing mistakes to continue your growth trajectory.